During the programme

 As our Teacher Education in English (Part-time) programme trains you to become a teacher, work placements at Dutch schools and teaching practice are a key part of the programme from day one.

 Double Degree English-German Teacher

 Graduating with two degrees makes you stand out in the job market, and it makes you more flexible as a teaching professional.

 You will be surrounded by English, in an international crowd, making you comfortable with the language very quickly.

 The Utrecht Science Park is a university campus located close to the city of Utrecht, with all facilities close together.

-"The HUbl course site supplies all the materials and is a fantastic learning tool"Kevin Grogan (Age 40) First year student
+"The Canvas course site supplies all the materials and is a fantastic learning tool"Kevin Grogan (Age 40) First year student